gaphor/gaphor.github.io/_platforms/04-python.md

-Title: Install Gaphor Using Python Packaging
+---
+title: Python
+logo: /images/python_logo.png
+---

 If you have the latest stable version of Python installed and the Gaphor dependencies installed, you can also install Gaphor using a wheel from PyPI.